quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part10_5.4.1_Mapping_G.md

 ---

 #### Error Analysis in High-Dimensional Integration
-Background context: The relative error in Monte Carlo integration decreases as \(1/\sqrt{N}\), which means that the method is more advantageous for higher dimensions compared to traditional methods like Simpson's rule, where the number of points per dimension would decrease with increasing dimensionality.
+Background context: The relative error in Monte Carlo integration decreases as $1/\sqrt{N}$, which means that the method is more advantageous for higher dimensions compared to traditional methods like Simpson's rule, where the number of points per dimension would decrease with increasing dimensionality.

 Relevant formulas and explanations:
-- For a 3-dimensional integral using Monte Carlo, the error could be comparable to other integration schemes when \(D \approx 3 - 4\).
+- For a 3-dimensional integral using Monte Carlo, the error could be comparable to other integration schemes when $D \approx 3 - 4$.
 - For higher dimensions (larger D), Monte Carlo becomes more accurate due to its statistical nature.

 :p How does the number of points per dimension change in high-dimensional integrals for both Monte Carlo and traditional methods?
 ??x
-In Monte Carlo, the number of points remains relatively constant as \(N\) increases, leading to a decrease in error rate \(1/\sqrt{N}\).
+In Monte Carlo, the number of points remains relatively constant as $N $ increases, leading to a decrease in error rate$1/\sqrt{N}$.
 In contrast, for traditional methods like Simpson's rule, the number of points per dimension decreases with increasing dimensionality (D), making them less effective.

 ```java
 // Pseudocode comparing Monte Carlo and Simpson's Rule